AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 All models support the OpenAI-compatible chat/completions API, so most existing OpenAI client libraries work without changes.
 If you want to request new models, please email ``rse@aalto.fi``.
 Please note that only models smaller than 45GB can be used in the current hardware we have.
 Model loading can take quite some time since the data is not as closely connected to the machines of the local kubernetes cluster.
 If you are unsure which one to pick as a start, pick "RedHatAI/gemma-4-31B-it-FP8-Dynamic".
+Only two models:
+- ``Qwen/Qwen3-30B-A3B-Instruct-2507-FP8``
+- ``RedHatAI/gemma-4-31B-it-FP8-Dynamic``
+are permanently on, i.e. there is an instance of those running constantly.
+The other models are on demand, i.e. they will be spun up once a request comes in and will be turned off again if there are no requests for some time.
+Given the limited resources (at time of writing the whole supporting infrastructure has 8 L40s cards) not all models can run at the same time and it is entirely possible that a model will not spin up after a request because resources are in use.

 Python quickstart
 -----------------